Welcome to UMass Memorial Medical Center

 Neonatal ICU (NICU)

-- Parents and support persons will continue to be screened for exposure to communicable disease upon arrival to the NICU.
+- Baby banded visitors will continue to be carefully screened for COVID exposure upon arrival to the hospital.

-- No one under the age of 18 yrs (unless it is the parent that is < 18 yrs of age) may visit the NICU.
+- No one under the age of 18 yrs. (with the exception of parents < 18 yrs. of age) may visit the NICU.